mahad-a/Group13_Project/README.txt

 	- Reverse Card: Reverses the order of playing
 	- Skip Card: Skips the turn of the player who is meant to play next.
 	- Wild Card: Allows a player to choose the current colour of the playing cards.
 	- Wild Draw Two Card: Allows a player to choose the current colour of the playing cards, and gives the player playing next two more cards.
+	- Draw One Card: Allows a player to skip the next player's turn, in addition to making them pick up one card.
 - Card State Observation: Display the resultant state of the cards in a text format.
 - Card Placement Validation: Ensures that the placement of the cards is valid based on the rules of the UNO Flip game.
 - Scoring: The ability to add and update the scores of each player currently playing.
 - Testing: The program has been tested using JUnit tests, to ensure a functional program.

 ### Milestone 2 (Planned)
 In the second milestone, we plan to update the game to make a GUI-based version of the game.
 This version will including JFrames, JButtons, etc... .
 User interaction detected through mouse input.

 ### Milestone 3 (Planned)
 For the third milestone, we aim to integrate the Uno Flip card features into the game, implementing specific rules and scoring rules.
 Additionally, we will introduce a computer player, allowing the game to accommodate a play alone feature.